kersulis/kersulis.github.io/index.md

 ## Teaching

 I love making sense of complicated ideas and communicating them to others.
 I give [presentations]({{ site.baseurl }}presentations), of course, but my favorite communication tools are visualization and code, as illustrated by [my teaching projects]({{ site.baseurl }}teaching).
-This approach is well-suited to EECS 551 (Mathematical Methods for Signal Processing), for which I have been a graduate student instructor twice.
+This approach is well-suited to EECS 551 (Mathematical Methods for Signal Processing), for which I have been a graduate student instructor three times.

 ## Writing